Although out-of-pocket costs may vary between original Medicare, Medicare Advantage, and Medigap, Medicare generally covers wound care and supplies.

-This article examines Medicare coverage of wound care and supplies, the out-of-pocket costs, and coverage rules.
-Then, it discusses the types of wounds that need dressings, along with what to expect in a wound exam and what people can do to help their wounds heal.
+This article examines Medicare coverage of wound care and supplies, out-of-pocket costs, and coverage rules.
+It also discusses the types of wounds that need dressings, what to expect in a wound exam, and how people can help their wounds heal.

-Medigap is Medicare supplement insurance that a person with original Medicare may buy.
-It helps pay between 50 and 100% of costs associated with parts A and B, such as deductibles, copays, and coinsurance.
+Medigap is supplemental insurance that a person with original Medicare can buy.
+These Medicare supplement plans help people meet out-of-pocket costs associated with parts A and B, such as deductibles, copays, and coinsurance.

 A person can use this online tool to find a Medigap plan.

-Another uncovered cost is custodial care.
-Someone’s wounds may make it difficult for them to perform activities of daily living, such as bathing and dressing.
-If they hire an attendant to provide this care, they must pay all costs.
+Another cost that Medicare does not cover is custodial care.
+If someone’s wounds make it difficult for them to perform activities, such as bathing and dressing, Medicare does not cover the costs of an attendant to provide this care.

 The out-of-pocket costs vary between original Medicare parts A and B, Medicare Advantage, and Medigap.

-If a person gets wound care while in a hospital, the costs include:
+If a person receives wound care while in a hospital, the costs include the following:

-- $0 coinsurance for first 60 days of each benefit period
+- $0 coinsurance for the first 60 days of each benefit period

-- $704 coinsurance after day 90 for each benefit period (up to 60 days over a person’s lifetime), for each ‘lifetime reserve day’
+- $742 coinsurance after day 90 for each benefit period (up to 60 days over a person’s lifetime), for each “lifetime reserve day”

-When someone gets wound care in a skilled nursing facility, the coinsurance is:
+When someone receives wound care in a skilled nursing facility, the coinsurance is: